 Mark Bartel is a versatile conductor and music educator.
-This season marked his 14th year as Director of Choral Music at Friends University and conductor of the 70-voice Singing Quakers, where he has built a program of four choirs, including the Chamber Choir and Choral Union.
+Mark was Director of Choral Music at Friends University and conductor of the 70-voice Singing Quakers, where he has built a program of four choirs, including the Chamber Choir and Choral Union.
 Dr. Bartel has directed the choirs at Friends University in numerous performances at Kansas Music Educators Association and regional American Choral Directors Association conventions and has toured with the Singing Quakers throughout the United States, Canada, Germany and Costa Rica.
 He is the founder and director of the Sing It!
 Vocal Festival, an annual festival which brings Kansas high school and college choirs to Friends University to study and perform under the baton of internationally-renowned specialists in choral music.
 Dr. Bartel has also taught applied voice, conducting, and choral methods at Friends University.

 Active in the wider choral community, Dr. Bartel is sought after as a guest conductor, clinician, speaker, and adjudicator.
 From 2006-2011 he was the Artistic Director and Conductor of the Wichita Community Children’s Choir and he is a frequent guest conductor for honour choirs and festivals for singers of all ages.
 In July 2010, Dr. Bartel was appointed Artistic Director and Conductor of the Wichita Chamber Chorale — the third artistic director in the choir’s 40-year history.
 He is the founder and director of the Wichita Chamber Chorale’s Kansas Choral Composition Prize program, which promotes new choral music rooted in the state of Kansas.
 He has been a member of the board of the Kansas Choral Directors Association since 2009, and currently serves as the President of KCDA.